MatiasVL/switchfully-version-control-git/10-programming-fundamentals-java/20-oop/10-objects-and-classes/30-classes/src/main/java/codelab01/README.md

 # Alien

+> **Student:** A `README.md` file?
+What is that?

+As of now, most (if not all) assignments will be written down and provided in a `README.md` file.
+The name `README` is a conventional title you give to a file which you wish other developers to read ("read me").
+It usually contains installation instructions, a description and other useful information for an application / codebase.

+Readme files can be delivered as plain text (e.g. `README.txt`), however, we decide to write them using MarkDown (`.md`).
+Markdown is a popular lightweight markup language (E.g. wrapping a text in ** will render it in **bold**).

+To view the rendered Markdown, install the `Markdown Support` plugin for IntelliJ
+- Press `ctrl` + `shift + `a`, type in plugins, click on plugins, search for `Markdown Support`, install.
+- Alternatively, GitHub has built-in Markdown support.
+If you use GitHub to navigate to this `README.md` file, you'll see it in the rendered format.

 ## Class

 Create a new class `Alien` that has the following instance variables (which form a Person's state):